DevTeam/Pure.DI/readme/tags.md

 </details>

 The tag can be a constant, a type, or a value of an enumerated type.
+The _default_ and _null_ tags are also supported.